WildFin American Grill’s Early Dinner Deal

 Parmesan Crusted Dover Sole at WildFin American Grill in Farmington. photo by Valerie Phillips

 On a recent WildFin visit, my friend Ruth ordered the All In Fish & Chips.
-The beer-battered fish pieces came with a cup of seafood chowder, a pike of crispy fries, and an apple cabbage slaw with just the right touch of tangy sweetness.
+The beer-battered fish pieces came with a cup of seafood chowder, a pile of crispy fries, and an apple cabbage slaw with just the right touch of tangy sweetness.

 All In Fish & Chips comes with a cup of seafood chowder, apple cabbage slaw, and a generous portion of french fries. photo by Valerie Phillips